-The scientists and clinical investigators within the Division of Hematology Oncology and Bone Marrow Transplant focus on understanding the molecular basis of cancer, with the overall goal of developing new and better treatments.
-The Division of Hematology Oncology and Bone Marrow Transplant is directly involved with the University of Cincinnati Cancer Institute’s Clinical Trials and the Cincinnati Cancer center scientific programs.
+The scientists and clinical investigators in the Division of Hematology Oncology focus on understanding the molecular basis of cancer, with the overall goal of developing novel and improved cancer treatments.
+The Division of Hematology and Oncology interacts closely with the University of Cincinnati Cancer Center scientific and clinical programs.

 Our current key research activities are briefly outlined below.